 Unfortunately, it appears that car companies are trying to move everything to speech recognition in vehicles in an attempt to make drivers safer; however, it “may actually overload the driver and make them less safe,” said Strayer.
 The concern AAA has is that in-vehicle technologies may create a public safety crisis in the future, as these technologies are creating mental distractions at the wheel.

 As Norcross accident attorneys, we encourage drivers to not make calls or send emails or texts—even using hands-free devices—while the car is in motion.
-If you have been injured in a Gwinnett County, Georgia car accident, or a crash anywhere in Georgia due to a distracted driver, please call the Law Offices of Shane Smith at (770) 487-8999 for a free initial case consultation today.
+If you have been injured in a Gwinnett County, Georgia car accident, or a crash anywhere in Georgia due to a distracted driver, please call Shane Smith Law at (770) 487-8999 for a free initial case consultation today.